carloshellin/FlashPunk/_posts/2000-01-01-setting-up-flashdevelop.md

 }
 {% endhighlight %}

-We don’t need all that to run our program, so trim it down to just this:
+We don't need all that to run our program, so trim it down to just this:

 {% highlight actionscript %}
 package